winitzki/scall/tutorial/programming_dhall.md

 We would like to derive a fixpoint equation for `T` alone, instead of having two mutually dependent equations.
 We notice that the last equation expresses `U` via `T`.
-It will be more convenient to write that expression as `U = H T` where the functor `H` is defined by:
+It will be convenient to write that expression as `U = H T` where the functor `H` is defined by:

 ```dhall
 let H = λ(x : Type) → GFix (λ(y : Type) → G x y)